Other Funding Sources

 Creative Communities Arts Funding Scheme

 This scheme is for Arts based initiatives and programmes.
-Applications close 12 September 2014.
 Visit www.creativenz.govt.nz

 Individuals, community and welfare groups can apply for a range of funding which is managed by the Department of Internal Affairs Local Government and Community Branch.

-Environment BOP's environment enhancement fund provides seed funding for community-based environment projects in the Bay of Plenty.
+BOP Regional Council's environment enhancement fund provides seed funding for community-based environment projects in the Bay of Plenty.
+Applications open on July 1st each year.

-First Sovereign Trust is licenced by the Department of Internal Affairs to operate gaming machines in NZ.
+One Foundation (Formerly First Sovereign Trust) is licenced by the Department of Internal Affairs to operate gaming machines in NZ.
 The money raised from the operation of gaming machines is distributed by way of grants.

 Its aim is to help build a bright future for New Zealand's young people by supporting new initiatives in education that have the potential to positively impact on large numbers of young New Zealanders.